‘General Hospital’ Spoilers: Jordan And Curtis Find Betsy – Jim Kept Her Prisoner

 It’s not just Franco and Liz’s lives that change, though, because Drew and Sam have troubled times ahead.
 Sam and Drew head home and make love after the intense life-or-death scene.
 GH spoilers hint this is the last DreAm love scene for a while.
 After things calm down, Sam finally admits to Drew that she told Jason Morgan (Steve Burton) that she loves him.
 Drew is shocked and hurt and walks out on her.
 It remains to be seen if Sam and Drew’s split is just a bump in the road or a permanent break-up on GH.

 Catch up on the latest GH scoop on creepy Dr. Bensch kissing Kiki this week, why Maxie moves to Wyndemere, and all about Tristan Rogers’ return as Robert Scorpio – he’s already back on set!
-Watch ABC weekdays for new episodes and check back here often for the latest General Hospital spoilers and news.
+Watch ABC weekdays for new episodes, and check back here often for the latest General Hospital spoilers and news.